DaveHo19/Hangman/README.md

 * The python library required will be:
   * Tkinter
 ## About The Application
 The hangman application is developed using Python programming language in Visual Studio Code.
 The GUI of the application is constructed using tkinter.
-The concept applied to implement hangman is random, which applied to random select a sentences based on vocabulary list provided.
+The main concept applied to implement hangman is random, which applied to random select a sentences based on vocabulary list provided.
+For more details, check on [Development Concept](Development-Concept)

 ## Development Concept
 The concept of develop the 'Hangman' application is based on the step below: